-1. Enter your includible wages from the employer maintaining your 403(b) account for your most recent year of service 1 2.
-Enter elective deferrals for your most recent year of service 2.
-3. Enter amounts contributed or deferred by your employer under a cafeteria plan for your most recent year of service 3 4.
-Enter amounts contributed or deferred by your employer to your 457 account (a nonqualified plan of a state or local government or of a tax-exempt organization) for your most recent year of service 4.
-5. Enter the value of qualified transportation fringe benefits you received from your employer for your most recent year of service 5.
-6. Enter your foreign earned income exclusion for your most recent year of service 6.
+1. Enter your includible wages from the employer maintaining your 403(b) account for your most recent year of service 1.
+2. Enter elective deferrals excluded from your gross income for your most recent year of service 2.
+3. Enter amounts contributed or deferred by your employer under a cafeteria plan for your most recent year of service 3.
+4. Enter amounts contributed or deferred by your employer to your 457 account (a nonqualified plan of a state or local government or of a tax-exempt organization) for your most recent year of service 4.
+5. Enter the value of qualified transportation fringe benefits you received from your employer for your most recent year of service 5 6.
+Enter your foreign earned income exclusion for your most recent year of service 6.
 7. Add lines 1, 2, 3, 4, 5, and 6 7.
 8. Enter the cost of incidental life insurance that is part of your annuity contract for your most recent year of service 8.
-9. Enter compensation that was both: Earned during your most recent year of service, and Earned while your employer was not qualified to maintain a 403(b) plan 9 10.
-Add lines 8 and 9 10 11.
+9. Enter compensation that was both: Earned during your most recent year of service, and Earned while your employer was not qualified to maintain a 403(b) plan 9.
+10. Add lines 8 and 9 10 11.
 Subtract line 10 from line 7.
-This is your includible compensation for your most recent year of service 11.
-Use es timated amounts if figuring includible compensation before the end of the year.
+This is your includible compensation for your most recent year of service 11 timated amounts if figuring includible compensation before the end of the year.
+The deferrals made to a designated Roth account are not excluded from your gross income and should not be e included on this line.